WT000/Bank-Simulator/ae1/documentation/appTestPlan.md

 # TEST PLAN

-Click [here](https://github.com/WT000/COM528AE1/blob/main/ae1/documentation/appDesign.md) to go back to the main documentatiomn for the app.
+Click [here](https://github.com/WT000/COM528AE1/blob/main/ae1/documentation/appDesign.md) to go back to the main documentation for the app.

 A recap of the use cases:
 - **UC1**: Admins must be able to log into a secure control panel